-There are three 'versions':
+There are four 'versions':

 You will also need your login details when using the Word plugin to insert citations in your documents, so make sure you keep a record of them!

-Direct export is the easiest way to get references from a database into your EndNote online library.
+Direct export is the easiest way to get references from a database into your EndNote Online library.

 Only a few databases offer a EndNote online/web export option - currently only Web of Science and EBSCOhost databases (such as Business Source Complete).